If you are not safe, or if you need immediate help: Call 911 or Western's Security Office at 608-785-9191.

 Sexual Offender Registration

-The Campus Sex Crimes Prevention Act (section 1601 of Public Law 106-386) is a federal law enacted in 2000 that provides for the tracking of convicted sex offenders enrolled at or employed by institutions of higher education.
+The Campus Sex Crimes Prevention Act (section 1601 of Public Law 106-386) is a federal law enacted in 2000 that provides for the registration and notification of convicted sex offenders enrolled at or employed by institutions of higher education.
+As provided in the Wetterling Act (amended by the CSCPA), any person required to register as part of a state sex offender registration program must notify the state regarding each institution of higher education in which the person is an employee or student.
 Sex offender information in the State of Wisconsin is compiled by the Department of Corrections (DOC).
-To learn the identity of registered sex offenders on or near campus, or anywhere in Wisconsin, visit http://offender.doc.state.wi.us/public/ or in Minnesota, visit https://coms.doc.state.mn.us/publicregistrantsearch or in Iowa visit Iowa - http://www.iowasexoffender.com/
+To learn the identity of registered sex offenders on or near campus, or anywhere in Wisconsin, visit http://offender.doc.state.wi.us/public/.
+In Minnesota, visit https://por.state.mn.us/OffenderSearch.html.
+In Iowa, visit http://www.iowasexoffender.com/.